Use the Standard Syntax for More Advanced Searches

 Relationship Searches

-Use these searches to find information about Email family (Message Attachment Group) or EDoc family (Document Attachment Group) relationships based on a search query.
-This can be any supported query, specified in parentheses, for content, metadata, or a token (for data processed prior to 4.3.11.0).
-Note the following:
+These searches find information about both Email family (Message Attachment Group) and EDoc family (Document Attachment Group) relationships.
+The listed relationship operators are limited to the current view and can be used with any supported query, specified in parentheses, for content or metadata.

-• A token search query (for data processed prior to release 4.3.11.0) must be placed within single quotes.
+For data processed prior to 4.3.11.0, a token search query can be used, and must be placed within single quotes.

 child_of(search_query) – Based on the results of a query, returns each immediate child, as follows: